Skip to main content

 How do we know users really have the points they claim without requiring projects to set up special infrastructure?

-• Option 1: Require database access - Projects expose their database, risky and requires extra work for them
+• Option 1: Require database access: Projects expose their database, which is risky and adds work

-• Option 2: Require special APIs - Projects must build custom endpoints just for Checkpoint
+• Option 2: Require special APIs: Projects build custom endpoints just for Checkpoint

-• Option 3: Query existing APIs - Oracle uses projects’ existing APIs and cryptographically signs the response (Checkpoint’s approach)
+• Option 3: Query existing APIs: The oracle uses the project’s existing API and signs the verified result

-Even though the data comes directly from the project’s own API, verification is fully trustless, the smart contracts verify the signature to ensure authenticity.
+Even though the data comes directly from the project’s own API, verification is fully trustless.
+The contracts verify the oracle signature before a deposit or settlement can proceed.

 How It Works